 FINDING THE AGENT WHO IS RIGHT FOR YOU: A step by step analysis of using online resources to research literary agents in order to improve a writer’s chances of connecting with the best agent for that writer’s career.

-These topics can be tailored to adults or teens, educators or librarians, and for writers of varying levels of experience.
-I’m also happy to develop a specific tailored workshop or talk.
+Most topics can be tailored to adults or teens, educators or librarians, and for writers of varying levels of experience.

-Fees vary depending on topic, depth, location, number of attendees, and duration.
-For more information or to request references, please contact me at emkokie (at) gmail (dot) com.
+Fees vary depending on the number and nature of the proposed presentations, workshops, or discussions, whether in person or via Skype, and the level of preparation the visit, presentation, or workshop will require.
+For more information about fees or to inquire about availability, please contact me at emkokie (at) gmail (dot) com.